-Those who had killed their own family members seemed to want to cry out, "I did not want to kill my family, I was forced!
+Those who had killed their own family members seem to want to cry out, consciously, or through psychotic symptoms, "I did not want to kill my family, I was forced!
 I was told that it was the right thing to do!
 But now I learn that it was not only wrong, it was even the most despicable atrocity!
 How would I wish I were the one dead and not them!
 I was weak!
 I deserve to be loathed as a genocidaire!
 The one, who loathes me most, is me, myself!
 Do I still have a right to live?"

 I think most of us can be extremely glad that we are not brought into situations where we are recruited as "hero" into the world of honor and dutiful deliverance of humiliation and killing, only to experience the demise of this framing and end up as "perpetrator."
-As far as I have seen the fact that one has not given one's life and instead harmed others, out of fear and weakness, can be the source of life-long trauma at the bottom.
+As far as I have observed in clients and other interlocutors, the fact that one has not given one's life and instead harmed others, out of fear and weakness, can be the source of life-long trauma.

+To summarize and conclude this section and the entire chapter, we may remind ourselves that the global village in principle can be administered in two profoundly different ways.
+Firstly it could be structured as a strictly hierarchical entity with absolute rulers at the top and underlings at the bottom.
 In such a case globalization would do without egalization.
 Or the global village could be administered as a democratic entity where all citizens enjoy equal dignity.
 In that case globalization would be wedded to egalization.
 The latter version is the currently reigning official version.

-To conclude this section and the entire chapter, we may state that the global village in principle can be administered in two deeply different core ways.
-Firstly it could be structured as a strictly hierarchical entity with absolute rulers at the top and underlings

 Egalization is a process that is deeply linked to the human rights revolution that perhaps represents the first continuous revolution in human history.
 The problem with this revolution is its inhomogeneous advance.
 Those who are far ahead risk sliding into loggerhead positions against those lagging behind.
 This causes feelings to run hot, particularly feelings of mutual humiliation.
 Those who are far ahead feel humiliated by old-fashioned oppression, and those lagging behind feel humiliated when what they deem to be benevolent patronage is condemned as out-of-date subjugation.
+Furthermore, those caught in the very moment of transition, heroes in the old context and perpetrators in the new, are among the most traumatized.